bor0/gidti/manuscript/chapter1.md

     1. Set of symbols is {$$}\{ M, I, U \}{/$$}
     1. A string is well-formed if the first letter is `M` and there are no other `M` letters.
 Examples: `M`, `MIUIU`, `MUUUIII`
 1. `MI` is the starting string, i.e. axiom
-1. The rules of inference are defined in the table above
+1. The rules of inference are defined in the table earlier

 Q> Can we get from `MI` to `MU` with this system?
 Q>
 Q> In order to answer this, we will use an invariant[^ch1n3] with mathematical induction to prove our claim.
 Q>
-Q> Note that, in order to be able to apply rule 3, we need to have the number of subsequent I's to be divisible by 3.
+Q> Note that, in order to be able to apply rule 3, we need to have the number of subsequent `I`'s to be divisible by 3.
 So let's have our invariant say that "There is no sequence of `I`'s in the string that with length divisible by 3":
 Q>
 Q> 1.
 For the starting axiom, we have one `I`.
 Invariant OK.
 Q> 1.
 Applying rule 2 will be doubling the number of `I`'s, so we can have: `I`, `II`, `IIII`, `IIIIIII` (in particular, {$$}2^n{/$$} `I`'s).
 Invariant OK.